opentwilight/libtwilight/readme.md

 The goal of this library is to provide a suitable foundation for writing high-perfomance games and apps that take full advantage of the hardware.

 It is not trying to be a full-on POSIX-compatible kernel.
-That said, it would be pretty cool if it were used as the foundation of such a kernel.

 Currently in early stages.
 Text output to XFB using a monospace bitmap font is working, and is successfully displayed to the screen.

+## Setup

+Install LLVM and Clang.

+## Compile

+`clang -target powerpc-eabi -m32 -nostdlib -Ippc -DTW_WII=0 -Wl,-Tppc/sections.ld ppc/*.S ppc/*.c common/*.c examples/hello_world.c -o examples/hello_world.elf`

 ## Immediate TODO